THICH QUANG DUC MONK – AN IMMORTAL HEART

 No Vietnamese people do not know Superior Buddhist Monk Thich Quang Duc who burned himself to death under Ngo Dinh Diem regime.
 Thich Quang Duc Monk’s death is famous among people in the past and recent days for his unburned heart his undauntedness.

-In the text of his inner wishes before burning himself to death, there is following section:
+In the text of his inner wishes before burning himself to death, there is the following section:

 “Nhận thấy Phật giáo nước nhà đương lúc ngửa nghiêng, tôi là một tu sĩ mệnh danh là trưởng tử của Như Lai không lẽ cứ ngồi điềm nhiên tọa thị để cho Phật Pháp tiêu vong, nên tôi vui lòng phát nguyện thiêu thân giả tạm này cúng dường chư Phật để hồi hướng công đức bảo tồn Phật giáo.” (“Realizing that Buddhism of the country is in misfortune situation, I am a monk, cannot sit and look.
 Therefore, I am pleased to burn this affected body to death for offering Buddha in order to offer the merit for preserving Buddhism.”)